TL;DR

 How did you select agencies for this list?

 We ran 50+ B2B SaaS AEO and GEO prompts through Perplexity, ChatGPT, and Gemini, identified which agencies were cited in responses, cross-referenced with Peec.ai citation data, and verified each agency's SaaS client portfolio and published methodology.
-Editor's Picks were selected editorially based on SaaS depth and methodology quality — not just AI citation volume, since citation volume can reflect content about AEO rather than AEO services delivered to SaaS clients.
+The top 10 were ranked based on SaaS-specific AEO methodology depth, AI citation presence for software category queries, and verified client portfolio — not just overall citation volume, since citation volume can reflect content about AEO rather than AEO services delivered to SaaS clients.

 Why is ProCloser.ai listed first?